tsjamison/c64-rtos/README.md

 | BASIC_SAVE | USR(10),BANK        | *Deprecated* - Saves BASIC state to REU   |
 | BASIC_LOAD | USR(11),BANK        | *Deprecated* - Loads BASIC state from REU |

-Caveats: there is no error-handling.
+Caveats: There is no error-handling.
+No parameter checking for valid range.
 Not every possible situation has been tested.
 Must have an REU enabled with at least 1MB RAM (64KB per Task * 16 Tasks).

 I/O isn't protected.
 Input goes to any runing task.
 Each task keeps its own output state.

-The background color reflects which current task is running.
+The border color reflects which current task is running.

 DEMO STEPS: